CptGit/MIT-18.06SC-LinearAlgebra/README.md

 ATTENTION: Your web browser needs the MathJax support in order to show the mathematical formulas in the markdown file correctly and beautifully.

 - If you're using Chrome, please install an extension from [here](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) and then refresh the page.
-- If you're using other browsers, I have no idea to help you.
+- If you're using other browsers, I have no idea to help you but suggest you reading the PDF version below.
 - Welcome any new ideas about how to show formulas elegantly in markdown files on GitHub.

 >WHY GITHUB DO NOT SUPPORT LATEX WHEN MARKING UP MARKDOWN... :(